 Due to the wide variety of printers, the printable graph paper may or may not print out with precision.
 In Adobe Reader, change Page Scaling to "None" when printing to get the most precise scaling.
 You will see this option after you choose to print.

-Metric Graph/Grid Paper
+Metric Graph Paper

-This paper is for those who are used to using the Metric system and/or those who want things measured using the Metric system.
+This paper is for those who are used to using the Metric system or those who want things measured using the Metric system.
 The grey lined paper is most useful if you need to draw overtop of the existing lines and highlight your own figures.
-For example, for a measurement unit, rectangles of different sizes could be outlined in a word problem like the following, "Draw as many rectangles as you can with whole number dimensions that have an area of 36 square centimeters."
+For example, for a measurement unit, rectangles of different sizes could be outlined in a word problem like the following: "Draw as many rectangles as you can with whole number dimensions that have an area of 36 square centimeters."

-U.S. and Imperial Graph/Grid Paper
+U.S. & Imperial Graph Paper

 This paper uses fractions of inches for those who are used to measuring using the U.S. or Imperial system of measurement.
 Perhaps you might consider using this graph paper for learning multiplication facts.
 To multiply 5 by 6, for example, a student would make a rectangle that is five squares by six squares and find out how many squares were contained within.
 You might also solve a problem like the following using grid paper, "Find the area of forest on a rectangular property that is 9 miles by 7 miles if the entire property is forested except for an estate with a house and open area that is 3 miles by 2 miles."